 Of course his dam Parkmore Jewel needs little introduction as one of Ireland’s leading Irish Draught mares of all time.
 In 1990 she became the first Irish Draught mare to win the exclusive RDS Breeders’ Championship at the Dublin Horse Show.
 In the years that followed she produced the other registered stallions Carrick Gold and Parkmore Night.

 Those closest to Ken credit him as a man with a great eye for a horse.
 As Ken’s son Gordon said: “Dad might take longer than others to break a horse, but it is done correctly, and that is what people love the most.”

 One couple who has entrusted Ken with their Irish Draught horses for many years is Gordon and Olivia Bradley.

-Ken also produced the Bradleys' home-bred Ballycoolan Hero, who is one of the few full Irish Draughts to succeed in endurance here with rider Sam Linton.
-Ken keeps it 'traditional' in keeping with the demands of clients.
-"I don't mind producing horses with warmblood breeding, but all of ours are traditionally Irish-bred.
-In my opinion there are far too many inferior warmblood stallions in the country which is destroying Irish breeding.
-And with regard to Irish Draught there's also too many outcrosses."
+Ken also produced the Bradleys’ home-bred Ballycoolan Hero, who is one of the few full Irish Draughts to succeed in endurance here with rider Sam Linton.
+Ken keeps it ‘traditional’ in keeping with the demands of clients.
+“I don’t mind producing horses with warmblood breeding, but all of ours are traditionally Irish-bred.
+In my opinion, there are far too many inferior warmblood stallions in the country which is destroying Irish breeding.
+And with regard to Irish Draught, there are also too many outcrosses.”

 One of the most valuable Irish Draught bloodlines currently at the farm will strike a chord with many breeders.
 “It was only by chance we ended up with the dam of the RID stallion Coolcronan Wood as part of a job lot.
 We had no idea who she was when we bought her,” Ken recalls.